near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 // Check if tokens are approved for transfer by a given account, optionally
 // checking an approval_id
 //
+// Requirements:
+// * Contract MUST panic if `approval_ids` is not null and the length of
+//   `approval_ids` is not equal to `token_ids`
+//
 // Arguments:
 // * `token_ids`: the tokens for which to check an approval
 // * `approved_account_id`: the account to check the existence of in `approvals`
-// * `approval_id`: an optional approval ID to check against current approval ID for given account
+// * `approval_ids`: an optional array of approval IDs to check against
+//    current approval IDs for given account and `token_ids`.
-// * `amounts`: specify the positionally corresponding amount for the token_id that at least must be approved
+// * `amounts`: specify the positionally corresponding amount for the `token_id`
+//    that at least must be approved.
+The number of tokens to approve for transfer,
+//    wrapped in quotes and treated like an array of string, although the numbers will be
+//    stored as an array of unsigned integer with 128 bits.
 //
 // Returns:
-// if `approval_id` given, `true` if `approved_account_id` is approved with given `approval_id` and has at least the amount specified approved
+// if `approval_id` given, `true` if `approved_account_id` is approved with given `approval_id`
-// otherwise, `true` if `approved_account_id` is in list of approved accounts and has at least the amount specified approved
+// and has at least the amount specified approved  otherwise, `true` if `approved_account_id`
+// is in list of approved accounts and has at least the amount specified approved
 // finally it returns false for all other states function mt_is_approved(
   token_ids: [string],
   approved_account_id: string,
-  amounts: [number],
+  amounts: [string],
-  approval_id: number|null
+  approval_ids: number[]|null
 ): boolean {}
 ```